serializingme/website-content/content/post/2016-10-14-hpqpswd-encrypted-passwords-decryption.md

 {{< gist serializingme c091d63170c0fe80b82379c66f5c7ff8 "api-monitor-trace.txt" >}}

-Using the API Monitor memory editor on address `0x064f0918` (more information at [CryptImportKey][2] documentation) it was possible to obtain the byte array that contains the `PUBLICKEYSTRUC` blob header followed by the encryption key (in this case the key is in plaintext, bu even if it wasn't, it could be used as is).
+Using the API Monitor memory editor on address `0x064f0918` (more information at [CryptImportKey][2] documentation) it was possible to obtain the byte array that contains the `PUBLICKEYSTRUC` blob header followed by the encryption key (in this case the key is in plaintext, but even if it wasn't, it could be used as is).

 {{< gist serializingme c091d63170c0fe80b82379c66f5c7ff8 "publickeystruct-dump.txt" >}}